-Lakeland's program was awarded the American Association of Geology (AAG) 2020 Award for Associates Program Excellence.
+Lakeland's Geography and Geospatial Technology program was awarded the American Association of Geographers (AAG) Award for Associates Program Excellence in 2020.

 - In all levels of government, GIS is used for economic development, emergency management, crime mapping, disease profiling, traffic planning and more.